 Installed with VRSG is Scenario Editor, which enables you to build up areas of culture on 3D terrain and create and edit real-time pattern-of-life scenarios to play back VRSG.
 Also installed with VRSG are robust libraries of 3D culture and dynamic entity models.

-Each new VRSG software license is delivered with an external hard drive that contains geospecific virtual terrain of Kismayo, Somalia, and geospecific virtual terrain of an Afghanistan village in Kabul province.
+Each new VRSG software license is delivered with an external hard drive that contains geospecific virtual terrain of Kismayo, Somalia; Hajin, Syria; an Afghanistan village in Kabul province; and modeled terrain of Mischief Reef, Spratly Islands, South China Sea.

 MetaVR provides a 3D terrain-creation product that complements VRSG, Terrain Tools for Esri® ArcGIS®, which uses elevation points and imagery as source data in a familiar GIS interface.
 MetaVR Terrain Tools work hand-in-hand with VRSG to provide rapid terrain creation and high-speed visualization.